James-Burch/PP1-CI/README.md

 ### Easy to Navigate
  - I wanted to make my site easy to navigate to ensure that when people land on the site they are able to quickly see key information that naturaly leads you to booking an appointment.
  - Part of making the site easy to navigate came with the colour scheme I used, I opted for the colours that are very heavily used on the realign instagram and facebook pages, these colours when checked using a colour wheel/palette are a good match.
 This makes any navigation links easy to read and find your way around the page
+ - I opted not to choose a font for my project and import it as I could not decide, when discussed with realing we decided the default font looked good and fit the site well so this is what I decided to stick too.
 ### Target Audience
 - The target audience for this website will be for people who; go to the gym, play sports, have an injury they need help with, have mobility problems, any general pain or muscle soreness and people who may want to get into better shape and maintain their body in general.
 - People who go to the gym.